 My friends all over the world I would ask you to go back to school after this situation.
 (Boy, Benin)

-Everyone has to get organised to learn their lessons because, lessons on the radio. should not be closed...
+Everyone has to get organised to learn their lessons because, even though schools are closed, we can keep listening to our lessons on the radio.
+Our schoolbooks should not be closed...
+(Girl.
+Burkina Faso)